erelisvanagelis/wotr/readme.md

 Board game created by Ares - https://www.aresgames.eu/games/war-of-the-ring-line/war-of-the-ring-second-edition

-Application is deployed on Itch.io https://erelis-vanagelis.itch.io/war-of-the-ring and "PI21A_BD" is the password Godot Editor can be used to launch the application from the source code
+Application is deployed on Itch.io https://erelis-vanagelis.itch.io/war-of-the-ring and "PI21A_BD" is the password Godot Editor can be used to launch the application from the source code.
+Blender path needs to be set in Godot editor settings (Blender 4.3 was used)

 Inspirations for map generation: